-Compared to a year ago, a new NAHB survey of single-family builders conducted in June 2016 found that labor and subcontractor shortages are more widespread than they were one year prior.
+Compared with a year ago, an NAHB survey of single-family builders conducted in June 2016 found that labor and subcontractor shortages are more widespread than they were one year prior.

 Across the nine key trades, builders in 2016 saw the share of builders reporting either some or a serious shortage rise to 56 percent.
 This number hit a low in 2012 of 21 percent and then began increasing to 46 percent in 2014 and 52 percent in 2015.